icon-bg

 What types of information can be collected by scanning Linux computers with Softinventive's solution?

-Softinventive's solution can collect a wide range of information from Linux computers, including hardware specifications, installed software, system configuration settings, user accounts, running processes, network interfaces, and security patches.
+Total Network Inventory can collect a wide range of information from Linux computers, including hardware specifications, installed software, system configuration settings, user accounts, running processes, network interfaces, and security patches.

 Can our solution scan Linux computers remotely?

 Yes, Softinventive's solution supports remote scanning of Linux computers, allowing IT administrators to perform scans from a central management console without physically accessing each endpoint.
-This reduces the need for manual intervention and minimizes disruptions to end-users.

 How often should computers be scanned for optimal security and performance?

-The frequency of scanning Linux computers depends on factors such as security policies, network size, and risk tolerance.
 As a best practice, Linux computers should be scanned regularly, with intervals ranging from daily to weekly, to ensure timely detection and remediation of security threats and performance issues.

 Can scanning Linux computers be automated?